 We focus specifically on overlooked and underrepresented communities, particularly those in remote places, far from the usual spheres of the art world.

-We created projects such as Asia’s tallest mural, a pop-up exhibition opening on the same weekend on six continents and recently focus our efforts on the global performance project Silence Was Golden.
+In our various collaborations, we have spearheaded projects such as Asia’s tallest mural and a pop-up exhibition that opened on the same weekend on six continents.
+Recently we have focused our efforts on the global performance project Silence Was Golden.

-So far, we produced 400+ performances and 40+ exhibitions in 101 countries to date and became the most visited arts non-profit online.
+So far, we have produced over 400 performances and 40 exhibitions in 104 countries.
+In 2018 we became the most visited online not-for-profit arts organization.

 Stay in touch:

-Our focus is to investigate different viewpoints, to address pressing issues and questions and broaden fundamental conversations on art and its environment in unpredictable and innovative ways while remaining truly independent in our operation.
+Our focus is to investigate different viewpoints, to address pressing issues and questions and broaden fundamental conversations on art.
+We explore the art environment in unpredictable and innovative ways while remaining fully independent in our operation.

 Status Quo Embracing change

 2016: 200 balloon performances

 2017: Projects in 50 countries